TuckerKent1/WeatherApp/README.md

 This is a single-page app created with JavaScript and HTML.

 It started as a class assignment, but I added some extra functionality to it.

+All weather background photos belong to public domain.